angular/angular/modules/benchpress/docs/index.md

   as the garbage collection amount directly affects garbage collection time.
 - distinguish script execution time from waiting: e.g. to measure the client side only time that is spent in a complex user interaction, ignoring backend calls.
+- measure fps to assert the smoothness of scrolling and animations.

 This kind of data is already available in the DevTools of modern browsers.
 However, there is no standard way to use those tools in an automated way to measure web app performance, especially not across platforms.